Azure/azure-sdk-for-java/README.md

 - Key Vault, Redis, CDN and Batch
 - Async methods *(preview)*.

+> *Preview* features are marked with the @Beta annotation at the class or interface or method level in libraries.
+These features are subject to change.
+They can be modified in any way, or even removed, at any time.
+You should not use or rely on them in any production code.
+They are purely to allow broad testing and feedback.

-We will continue to add support for more Azure services - such as Azure Monitor, Azure Container Service, Azure Container Registry, DocumentDB, Scheduler, Graph RBAC , etc.
+We will continue to add support for more Azure services in the following order - Azure Monitor, Azure Container Service, Azure Container Registry, Graph RBAC, DocumentDB, Scheduler, etc.

 **Azure Authentication**